de-vnull/vnstat-on-merlin/more-info.md

 The units reported by vnstat 2.6, upon which vnstat-on-Merlin R2 is based, calculate usage in base-1000, which is what ISP data counts typically use.
 Therefore no additional calculation step is required to properly display GB/TB usage in R2.

+  - Existing data is converted during upgrade from R1 to R2.

 # MonthRotate

 * In a post, the author of vnStat (Teemu Toivola) provied more detail on the `MonthRotate` setting found in vnstat.conf: